frankaemika/docs/source/libfranka.rst

  * ``setCollisionBehavior`` which sets the contact and collision detection thresholds.
- * ``setCartesianImpedance`` and ``setJointImpedance`` which set the impedance parameters for the internal Cartesian impedance and internal joint impendace controllers.
+ * ``setCartesianImpedance`` and ``setJointImpedance`` which set the impedance parameters for the internal Cartesian impedance and internal joint impedance controllers.
  * ``setEE`` sets the transformation *NE_T_EE* from nominal end effector to end effector frame.
 The transformation from flange to end effector frame *F_T_EE* is split into two
    transformations: *F_T_NE* and *NE_T_EE*.
 The transformation from flange to nominal end